Amphxros/Amphxros/README.md

-My name is Amparo Rubio but please call me Amph, and I am an enthusiast videogame development student focused in designing and programming at Complutense University of Madrid.
+Hi!!
+My name is Amparo but please call me Amph, and I am an enthusiast videogame development student focused in designing at Complutense University of Madrid.

 I'm mostly active on [Twitter](https://twitter.com/AmphxrosDev) , so if you ever want to get in contact with me then you can best do so by tweeting at me or sending an email at ampxrubio@gmail.com.

+I have some knowledge of C, C++, C#, HTML, JavaScript and CSS.
+I only worked in the development of 1 game, [Fighter Traighter](https://github.com/MoruyankiiFighter/FighterTraighter), where I made almost all of the art, UI design and also some programming parts.

+Also I have a little bit of experience in serious games thanks to a college subject, where I made [APTA](https://github.com/Juegos-Serios/ProyectFinal), in this game I made many programming parts and some of the art

 #### Some stats!